artemlazarev/artemlazarev.com/README.md

 * The selected project stack costs to me 0$ at runtime in the cloud environment.
 * I train my devops skills.
 I don't want to forget it.
 * I have parametrized resume.
 That avilible for editing/copy/paste.

+feel free to copy-past code from that project

 ---

 ## Contributing